Lizzy McAlpine: Career

-In 2018, McAlpine released her debut EP, Indigo.
-She studied in Spain in the fall of 2019, where she wrote her debut studio album, Give Me a Minute.
-The album was released in August 2020, to critical acclaim.
+In 2018, McAlpine released her debut EP, Indigo, which she later took down, not being available on most streaming platforms other than SoundCloud.
+She studied abroad in Spain in the fall of 2019, where she wrote her debut studio album, Give Me a Minute, which was released in August 2020.
 The album has been streamed millions of times on Spotify and other digital service providers.
 The Dallas Observer named it one of the best albums of 2020, and BBC Media Centre has called her an "up-and-coming vocalist".
 In April 2021, McAlpine released an 8-song EP, When the World Stopped Moving: The Live EP.
 She made her late-night debut on November 22, 2021, performing "Erase Me" on Jimmy Kimmel Live!.

-McAlpine has garnered supporters from TikTok and Instagram, with several publications calling her a "TikTok star".
+McAlpine has garnered supporters from TikTok and Instagram, with several publications calling her a "TikTok star", though the artist herself dislikes this title.
 Her unreleased song "You Ruined the 1975", posted in June 2020, has over 8 million views on TikTok as of April 2021.

-McAlpine released her second studio album, Five Seconds Flat on April 8, 2022.
+McAlpine released her second studio album, Five Seconds Flat, on April 8, 2022.
 The album debuted at number five on US Billboard Heatseekers chart, while also peaking at number nine on Alternative New Artist Albums and number 19 on Top New Artist Albums charts.
 One song on the album, "Ceilings," went viral on TikTok, making it the most streamed song from the album.
+"Ceilings" peaked at No. 54 on the Billboard Hot 100, with over 230 million streams.

 Following the release of her album, McAlpine announced her debut headline tour in 2022.
 In November 2022, McAlpine performed a set on NPR Music's Tiny Desk Concert with the band Tiny Habits as backing vocalists.
-NPR listeners ranked her in the top 10 Tiny Desk Concerts of 2022.Her tour starts in April 2023, performing in several countries.
+NPR listeners ranked her in the top 10 Tiny Desk Concerts of 2022.
+Her tour started in April 2023, performing 27 shows across several countries.
+She cancelled the UK and Europe dates of this tour citing mental health reasons and feeling burnt out.

+McAlpine collaborated with American singer-songwriter Noah Kahan and Irish singer-songwriter Niall Horan during 2023, on the duet versions of the songs "Call Your Mom" and "You Could Start a Cult", respectively.
+At the beginning of 2024, McAlpine announced the single "Older", released on February 13.
+On the same day, she announced her third studio album of the same name, that represents "who [she] became over the past three years".
+It was released on April 5, 2024.
+To promote the project, she has embarked on the Older Tour through North America and Europe, which started on April 21, 2024 in San Diego, California and ended on October 31, 2024 in Dublin, Ireland.
+From March to June 2025, she performed as Nellie Collins in the original Broadway cast of Floyd Collins at the Vivian Beaumont Theatre opposite Jeremy Jordan.
+In November 2025, she’ll star as Susan Hunsecker in Sweet Smell of Success opposite Raul Esparza in concert at Lincoln Center produced by MasterVoices.